Changissnz/selfinterest/README.md

 the objective of ruling takes precedence before any product or competitor of merit in quality, and this fact points to the systemic connectivity of media matters for simulating objectivity where there is none by default base.
-The thought and labor of business is superior to that of war because war is a consequence of the deterioration of viability in civil business.
+The thought and labor of business is superior to that of war because war is a consequence of the deterioration of viability in civil business, a negatively insane child as a result of an unscrupulous parent, per se.